Parivahan Sewa & Sarathi Parivahan 2025 – Driving License, Vehicle Registration, DL/RC Status & eChallan at parivahan.gov.in

 Now you can easily download you driving license pdf

-- Download the mParivahan App
+- Firstly, download the mParivahan app.

-- Register or Login
+- Register or log in.

 - Now click on the Add My Driving Licence and you will get your virtual DL.

-Duplicate Driving License
+Apply for Duplicate Driving License

 Eligibility